-Performance of our 2018-2020 Performance-Based Restricted Stock Units
+Performance of our 2019-2021 Performance-Based Restricted Stock Units

-In 2018, the Committee granted performance-based stock unit awards to our then-serving NEOs, with performance criteria for these awards based on the Company's adjusted return on invested capital (Adjusted ROIC) against an established set of targets over the three-year period beginning January 1, 2018 and ending December 21, 2020, referred to herein as our "2018-2020 performance-based awards."
-The 2018-2020 performance-based awards also included a relative total stockholder return modifier (rTSR) that could adjust final payout results up or down based on the Company's TSR ranking against an approved comparator group.
+In 2019, the Committee granted performance-based stock unit awards to our then-serving NEOs, with performance criteria for these awards based on the Company's average adjusted return on invested capital (Adjusted ROIC)(1) against an established set of targets over the three-year period beginning January 1, 2019 and ending December 31, 2021, referred to herein as our "2019-2021 PSU Awards."
+The 2019-2021 PSU Awards also included a relative total stockholder return modifier (rTSR) that could adjust final payout results up or down based on the Company's TSR ranking against an approved comparator group.

-The following discloses the three-year cumulative goals included in the 2018-2020 performance-based awards, which provide for incremental payout between steps:
+The following discloses the three-year cumulative goals included in the 2019-2021 PSU Awards, which provide for incremental payout between steps:

-2018-2020 Performance-Based Awards

-Minimum (50%) Target (100%) Maximum (200%)

-Financial Measure: Adjusted ROIC 12.15% 13.35% - 13.65% 14.85%

-- ✓ 3-Year Average ROIC target of 13.7%, with a target corridor of +/- 0.15% - ✓ Spread between minimum/target and target/maximum of +/- 10% - ✓ Incremental payout if performance is within the ranges noted above rTSR Modifier + /-20% rTSR Modifier (2018 Peer Group as Comparator Group)
+2019-2021 PSU Awards Minimum (50%) Target (100%) Maximum (200%) Financial Measure: Adjusted ROIC 13.1% 14.45% - 14.75% 16.1% ✓ 3-Year Average ROIC target of 14.6%, with a target corridor of +/- 0.15% ✓ Spread between minimum/ta rget and target/maximum of +/- 10% Incremental payout using line ar interpolation if performance is within the rang les noted above rTSR Modifier + /-20 % rTSR Modifier (2019 Peer C roup as Comparator Group) t peers; +/- 20% is determined after ROIC perfo oortunity and incremental modification using line < 25th Percei ar interpolation if performance is within the rar